Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/README.md

 This is the development repository for a pipeline created to perform frequency analysis on African genetic datasets.

 ### Datasets:
-The development of this pipeline currently has approval to use datasets from the following sources:
+The development of this pipeline for the analysis of CYP2A6, CYP2B6 and UGT2B7 currently has approval to use datasets from the following sources:
 - 1000 Genomes (1000g)
 - African Genome Variation Project (AGVP)
 - South African Human Genome Project (SAHGP)